 In Dumfries Ebenezer 111 of course joined Dumfries Cricket Club, and settled down to his retirement.

-He died seven years later, on 2nd April 1914, at the Waverley Hotel, shortly after paying his 50th annual subscription to Clydesdale Cricket Club to which he had still retained his membership.
-The Stirling Observer carried an obituary.
+Ebenezer died seven years later, on 2nd April 1914, at the Waverley Hotel, shortly after paying his 50th annual subscription to Clydesdale Cricket Club to which he had still retained his membership.
+The Stirling Observer carried an obituary. and his demise was announced in the Glasgow Herald two days later.
 Ebenezer 111 was laid to rest in the family grave in Stirling alongside his father, mother, and wife.

 |The second Hendry grave in the graveyard of the Stirling East Church.|